 Alcohol is a hugely popular beverage that’s consumed on a regular basis across the globe.
 It can make us feel braver, more confident, more attractive but at the cost of our coordiation and cognition.
 This mind-altering substance can affect us in many ways that other drugs do, but does that mean alcohol itsef, a drug?

 One of the trickiest aspects of trying to classify it is alcohol’s legal status.
 After all, there are regulations and laws banning “drugs” like heroin and cocaine and save for an age limit restriction, alcohol is widely available and even more widely used.
 Another wrench in trying to classify it: People use the term “drug and alcohol rehab” as if these are two separate types of substances.
 These instances highlight the fluidity of language and how loaded terms such as ‘drugs’ can vary depending on perception, policy, and other aspects that shape modern societal values.

 Wikipedia defines a drug as “any substance that causes a change in an organism’s physiology or psychology when consumed.”
 They note that drugs are distinctly different from substances that provide nutritional support, such as food or vitamin supplements.

 In order to fully answer the question of whether alcohol is a drug or not, we must reframe the question and ask it again: Is alcohol a narcotic?

-So… for the most part, it sounds like alcohol is a narcotic and a drug.
-However, alcohol is not considered a narcotic according to the United States Drug Enforcement Administration (DEA).
-According to the DEA, narcotics refer to illicit opioid medications.
+So for the most part, it sounds like alcohol is a narcotic and a drug.
+However, alcohol is not considered a narcotic according to the United States Drug Enforcement Administration (DEA), which according to them, is a term that strictly refers to illicit opioid medications.

 Comparing Alcohol to Other “Drugs”